dNamiLab/dNami/README.md

 </p>

 <p align="center">
-	<i> Animation of the atmospheric and water-height disturbance due to the Tonga volcano explosion in January 2022 computed with dNami.
+	<i> Animation of the atmospheric and water-height disturbance due to the Tonga volcano explosion in January 2022 computed with dNami (right) and comparison to global infra-red satellite data (left).
 Check out a higher resolution version on
 <a href="https://www.youtube.com/watch?v=PaGtq5KBqJg">YouTube.</a> </i>
 </p>